Integrate Microsoft

 - Remove the Syncro application from Microsoft and associated Microsoft data from Syncro,

 - Prevent Syncro from syncing data with Microsoft moving forward.
-(For example, your Contacts/End Users will remain in Syncro but will no longer be updated if/when updates are made in Microsoft.)
+(For example, your End Users will remain in Syncro but will no longer be updated if/when updates are made in Microsoft.)

 However, removing this integration will NOT delete any data from your Microsoft accounts.